 The motor preformance of the Fiat is in general more than sufficient.
-And also the weight of the Bailey with a User Payload (190 kg in the caravan and 200 kg in the car including passengers), is very good.
+And also the weight of the Bailey with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is very good.

 Flat roads